BitcoinUnlimited/BitcoinUnlimited/README.md

 have reported issues with not being able to find enough useful connections.
 If that happens you can change this setting to override the default.
 For instance `bitcoind -maxoutconnections=30` will give you 30 outbound connections and should be more than enough in the event that the node is having difficulty.

+# License

+Bitcoin Unlimited is released under the terms of the [MIT software license](http://www.opensource.org/licenses/mit-license.php).
+See [COPYING](COPYING) for more information.
+This product includes software developed by the OpenSSL Project for use in the [OpenSSL Toolkit](https://www.openssl.org/).
+This product includes cryptographic software written by Eric Young ([eay@cryptsoft.com](mailto:eay@cryptsoft.com)), and UPnP software written by Thomas Bernard.